Force India cool hopes of Aston Martin rebranding

 "In the short term, meaning 2016, I don't see that type of rebranding happening.
 But you never know what the future holds thereafter."

-Force India's co-owner and principal Vijay Mallya, the Indian liquor baron, had told Reuters last October that the team were discussing a potential three-way deal involving the British sportscar marque and whisky brand Johnny Walker.
+Force India's co-owner and principal Vijay Mallya, the liquor baron, had told Reuters last October that the team were discussing a potential three-way deal involving the British sports car marque and whisky brand Johnny Walker.

 The agreement would have seen the British-based team transformed in name and look to feature the Aston Martin branding.